s3664099/island_of_secrets/readme.md

 - Enhanced store room descriptions to include a door to the east and a trapdoor.
 - Added detailed descriptions for special directions, improving clarity compared to earlier iterations where these were missing.

+### Version 3 (v03)
+- **Status**: Completed testing and are able to complete Game without errors or changing any variables.
+- **Challenges**:
+  - Numerous Issues with regards to being able to solve the game without help or knowing the code
+  - Styling of command input and button need to be fixed

 ## Program Structure ##

 ### Data